dw2rl/nand2tetris/README.md

 # nand2tetris
-## This is a collections of projects that I've done when I took CS course at @NewUU-CS.
+## This is a collections of projects that I've done when I took CS course at @mentions NewUU-CS.